ssully150/homelab/README.md

 ---

+### Pi-hole

+**What it is:** Network-wide DNS resolver and ad blocker — all DNS queries from lab devices route through Pi-hole before hitting upstream resolvers.

+**Setup highlights:**
+- Running in Docker on a dedicated Raspberry Pi 3B+ on the VLAN 20 lab segment (192.168.2.0/24)
+- Acts as the local DNS resolver for the lab network — provides network-level filtering and full DNS query visibility across all connected devices
+- Local DNS records configured for custom domain shortcuts (e.g. `jellyfin.<YOUR_LOCAL_DOMAIN>`, `cloud.<YOUR_LOCAL_DOMAIN>`) — these resolve at the Pi-hole level across the LAN without needing external DNS or SSL certs for local access
+- Upstream resolvers configured (e.g. Cloudflare 1.1.1.1, Google 8.8.8.8) with DNS-over-HTTPS option available
+- Pi-hole Pi is also a Wazuh monitored endpoint — DNS query logs feed into centralized SIEM monitoring

+---

 ### NextCloud

 **What it is:** Self-hosted cloud storage — file sync across all devices, private alternative to Google Drive.